February 26, 2019

 - Medication: if appropriate, as a tool to help with the urge to eat

-The Obesity Medicine Association is a society of medical providers (MD, DO, Nurse Practitioners and Physician Assistants) who treat Obesity.
-Visit www.ObesityMedicine.org to learn more about Obesity Medicine treatment and use the “Find a Clinician” search tool to find someone in your area who can help you manage your weight and regain your health.
-Many Obesity Medicine Association members are board-certified by the American Board of Obesity Medicine (ABOM) which ensures that those with this designation have the right tools to help tackle Obesity.
+The Obesity Medicine Association is a society of medical providers (physicians, nurse practitioners, physician assistants, and other healthcare providers) who treat obesity.
+Use the “Find a Clinician” search tool to find someone in your area who can help you manage your weight and regain your health.
+Many Obesity Medicine Association members are certified by the American Board of Obesity Medicine (ABOM), which ensures that those with this designation have the right tools to help tackle obesity.

 There, that wasn’t scary at all.